 The synthesis of active ingredients needs to be approached holistically, using reliable chemical manufacturing components in order to support processes that are made up of a number of sensitive steps.
 There are a range of chemistries that can be used for producing the AIs used in agricultural chemicals.
 These include:

 These synthetic processes allow modern day chemists to formulate active ingredients within clear and specific manufacturing parameters.
 These are then compounded with adjuvants to dosage-specific ratios in line with any relevant requirements or certifications that must be adheredto.

-Jayhawk remains a global leader in the manufacture of fine chemicals, offering extensive experience in the production of chemical building blocks, intermediates and active ingredients for a wide array of agrochemical applications.
+CABB Group GmbH is a global leader in the manufacture of fine chemicals, offering extensive experience in the production of starting materials, advanced intermediates and active ingredients for a wide array of agrochemical applications.

-Jayhawk’s facility can perform a range of different chemical synthesis processes as well as being able to act as a satellite facility for client-specific manufacturing.
+CABB's three custom manufacturing facilities, in Finland, Switzerland and the USA, can perform a range of different chemical synthesis processes as well as act as satellite facilities for client-specific manufacturing.

-Using its hands-on expertise, Jayhawk can offer made-to-order chemical intermediates and active ingredients on demand.
+Using its hands-on expertise, CABB can offer made-to-order chemical intermediates and active ingredients on demand.
 Its high purity solvents are regularly used in chemical synthesis processes to form active ingredient precursors.